EricGebhart/bike-gear-calc/README.md

 ## To do.

+ * add mph to the any-bike, etc. For speeds at RPM.
+People use mph still?
  * refactor the tests to match the last refactor...
  * Fix floating point comparisons in the tests
  * Add clojure specs for the data.
  * Add directives so it will work in both clojure and clojurescript
  * An old fashioned, printable gear shifting chart ?
  * Perhaps a CLI ?
  * defrecords ?  maps and namespaces are working ok at the moment.
  * better wheel sizes.

 ## Usage